xianhaochen/backup.github.io/_pages/about.md

 I will be joining [the Department of Electrical and Electronic Engineering, the University of Hong Kong](https://www.eee.hku.hk/), as an assistant professor.
 I obtained my Ph.D. degree in electrical and computer engineering from the University of Florida in 2022, advised by [Prof. Yuguang Fang](http://www.fang.ece.ufl.edu/).
 I received my B.Eng. degree from Southwest Jiaotong University, Chengdu, China, in 2017.

+**I have multiple openings for fully funded PhD students and Postdocs at HKU.
+If you are intereted in working with me, please drop me an email including your CV, transcript, and sample publications (if any).**

 5G/6G is no longer just for information delivery, but rather becoming an integrated communications and computing platform intended to intelligentize everything in our world.
 I am interested in exploring various research problems in 5G/6G, particularly the joint design of communications and computing, including

 - Wireless networking for computing/machine learning